 The challenges are open to runners, with or without licenses, born in 1998 or before.
 Licensed runners must present (when picking up their race numbers) their sport license (FFA and FFTri) with a statement showing that a medical certificate has been presented.
 Other competitors must furnish a medical certificate stating no contraindication to competition running to be able to pick up their race numbers.

-All registrations are made at A.S.O.
-Challenges.
+All registrations are made at time to.
 It should take about 5 minutes, and you should receive confirmation directly after registration.
-After creating your account (or after identification of your A.S.O.
-Challenges profile), you will just have to fill out one form and make secured payment.
+After creating your account (or after identification of your time to profile), you will just have to fill out one form and make secured payment.

 To benefit from the preferential start area, you will need to sign up for the red or yellow zone and send us proof of your previous finish times by email (firstname.lastname@example.org).
 We will then be able to make any changes necessary.